Hopac/Hopac/Docs/Programming.md

 In addition to the monadic job combinators, Hopac also provides symbolic operators for some of the message passing operations.
-Also, many of the operations in Hopac are simple upcasts along the inheritance chain and can either be eliminated completely or replaced by an actual `upcast` operation.
+Also, many of the operations in Hopac are simple upcasts along the inheritance chain and can either be eliminated completely or replaced by an actual F# `upcast` operation.
 Furthermore, Hopac also provides a few shortcut convenience bindings and combined operations for frequently used operations and programming idioms.
 Using those shortcuts, and dropping unnecessary type ascriptions, we can write